matomo-org/matomo/misc/internal-docs/content-tracking.md

 * When we listen to scroll events we currently do not detect if user scrolls the entire page, not if within a div
   * We need to check all parent elements of a content block whether it is scrollable and if so connect an event to this
 * We could have in V2 or V3 an attribute data-content-interaction="submit" to tell Piwik to listen to the submit event and to use "submit" as an interaction
+* Provide more reports like which interactions, which targets, and more possible

 ## Open questions